cligs/conssa/README.md

 ### PhD Thesis

 - Calvo Tello, José. to be published.
-The Novel in the Spanish Silver Age: A Digital Analysis of Genre through Machine Learning.
+The Novel in the Spanish Silver Age: A Digital Analysis of Genre Using Machine Learning.
 Würzburg.

 ### Description of the Corpus in Spanish